-Rooms in the residence halls are designed for double occupancy.
+Rooms in the residence halls are set up to accommodate three men.
 The University furnishes the rooms with beds, inner-spring mattresses, pillows, dressers, study desks, chairs, waste baskets, window drapes and, in the Brody group, study lamps.
-Linens, washcloths and towels are also furnished.
+Linens and towels are also furnished.